tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 ### How to install
 1. Download Python from the [official site](https://www.python.org/downloads/) and install it.
 2. Install required modules from "requirements.txt"
-3. Download the folder "code".
-It contains **"app.py"** file that runs the analysis application.
+3. Download the folder "code" that contains the code to process dataset and the dataset itself.
+Keep the file location the same.
+Run the **"app.py"** to process dataset and get results.

 ## 3. How to use